I Had Told My Friends and Family That I Had Testicular Cancer, But Now I Had to Tell My Fourth Grade Students

 “The important thing for you to know is that this is curable.
 I will need chemotherapy, which is a form of medicine that will kill all the cancer.
-I need to do this so I get better.
+It’s necessary to do this so I get better.
 I don’t know how long I will be out, but you will be taken care of.
 Mr. Fitzgerald, Mrs. Hoover, the fourth grade team, and all your old teachers will support you.
 You have each other.
 I know it is not easy to hear that your teacher has cancer.
 I want to answer any questions you have.”

-Hands shot up.
 Was I in pain right now?
 Yes, from my surgery, but not from cancer.
 How did I know something was wrong?
 I felt something wrong on my body and went to the doctor.
 How long will you be out?
 I don’t know.
 Will the chemo hurt?
 It might, but I can handle it.
 Would my hair fall out?
 It might, and that would make me sad, but I would survive.
 (Later, a student came up to stay that if I lost my hair, he would shave his.
 He has a buzz cut already, but the sentiment was cute.)

 Many students already had experience with cancer from grandparents and other family members.
 In most cases, as with my own grandfather, cancer got the best of them.
 I reassured them that it most likely wouldn’t happen to me.
 They had their stories; I had mine.
 Blending stories and the straightforward facts seemed to be the best way to handle this.